 The Company capitalizes commission expenses paid to our employee-partners when the commissions are deemed to be incremental for obtaining the route servicing customer contract.
-As permitted by ASC 606, Revenue from Contracts with Customers (ASC 606), the Company has elected to apply the guidance to a portfolio of contracts (or performance obligations) with similar characteristics because the Company reasonably expects that the effects on the consolidated financial statements of applying this guidance to the portfolio would not differ materially from applying this guidance to the individual contracts within the portfolio.
-The Company also continues to expense certain costs to obtain a contract if those costs do not meet the criteria of the standard or the amortization period of the asset would have been one year or less.
-The deferred commissions are amortized on a straight-line basis over the expected period of benefit.
-We review the deferred commission balances for impairment on an ongoing basis.
-Deferred commissions are classified as current or noncurrent based on the timing of when we expect to recognize the expense.
-The current portion is included in prepaid expenses and other current assets and the noncurrent portion is included in other assets, net on the Company's consolidated balance sheets.
-As of May 31, 2023, the current and noncurrent assets related to deferred commissions totaled \$92.5 million and \$251.6 million, respectively.
-As of May 31, 2022, the current and noncurrent assets related to deferred commissions totaled \$83.7 million and \$232.2 million, respectively.
-We recorded amortization expense related to deferred commissions of \$94.8 million, \$87.4 million and \$83.1 million during the fiscal years ended May 31, 2023, 2022 and 2021, respectively.
+Capitalized commissions are classified as current or noncurrent based on the timing of when we expect to recognize the expense.
+The current portion is included in prepaid expenses and other current assets, and the noncurrent portion is included in other assets, net on the Company's consolidated balance sheets.
+As of May 31, 2024, the current and noncurrent assets related to capitalized commissions totaled \$94.6 million and \$262.5 million, respectively.
+As of May 31, 2023, the current and noncurrent assets related to capitalized commissions totaled \$92.5 million and \$251.6 million, respectively.
+We recorded amortization expense related to capitalized commissions of \$101.4 million, \$94.8 million and \$87.4 million during the fiscal years ended May 31, 2024, 2023 and 2022, respectively.
 These expenses are classified in selling and administrative expenses on the consolidated statements of income.